ramit21/Rxjs-angular/README.md

 Mostly http call code is kept in a service, and since using above way, we are not storing any state in the service, we follow a pattern known as **'Stateless Observable-based services'**.

+If you do not make any async subscription, no HTTP call will be made, as Angular Observables are lazy by nature.

 ### What is a Subject?
 An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
 While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), subjects are multicast.